CymricNPG/include_cleaner/README.md

 Removes unused includes on a try and error basis: Remove one #include, does it still compile?
 Unnecessary include.
 If only some files should be optimized, a list of sub-strings can be added to the call.
-The config_file is a json file, which contains the complete configuration (see config.json or example/example.json)
+The config_file is a json file, which contains the complete configuration (see config.json or example/example.json) The script doesn't use any third party tools (like clang) or use a C++ parser, so it's not perfect.
+Use it at your own risk.

 *./check_dependency.py config_file*